-All issues and their resolution must be published in the Formal Approval announcement
+All issues and their resolution from the most recent Last Call must be published in the Formal Approval announcement.

-8.2 Formal Review
+8.2 Last Call Formal Review

-498 Last Call results must be reviewed by the PWG Steering Committee to validate that the Last Call process has been 499 conducted properly, prior to the initialization of Formal Approval.
+Last Call results must be reviewed by the PWG Steering Committee to validate that the Last Call process has been conducted properly, prior to the start of Formal Approval.